 For some short positions you will receive a financing premium and for

 long positions you pay a financing premium.
 You should examine the financing conditions and costs per instrument before opening a trade.
 These costs are often calculated by subtracting the broker margin divided by 365 from the market interest rate.

 The financing costs are usually very low and depend on the specific terms of the broker.
-For example: at Plus500 the financing premium for EUR / USD is 0.0133%.
+For example: at Plus500 the spread is variable as it depends on the trading instrument and is constantly adjusted according to the market spread.
 Although CFD trading is mainly used for short periods of time (1-30 days), because of the low financing costs it is also perfectly possible to trade for longer periods.

 During weekends you pay financing costs as well, as the stock market closes during weekends and positions cannot be opened or closed then.